Tellinq/yoga-book-9i/README.md

 - Secure Boot support
     - Didnt exactly let me enroll any keys in Ventoy despite enabling 3rd party CAs in the UEFI
 - Using a Thunderbolt 3/4 dock, USB4 dock
+    - Works as intended.
+Tested using Lenovo Thinkpad Universal Thunderbolt 4 Docking Station, various hubs, and an older Dell WD15 thunderbolt 3 dock
+    - Thinkpad docking station power button will work.
+Haven't 100% tested on Linux despite confirming on Windows.
+I expect this should work just fine.
+While not as needed as a traditional Thinkpad with a power button on the keyboard deck, it can be potentially mote convenient depending where you have the Yoga Book 9i docked
 - Ambient brightness sensor support
 - Default screen
     - Top screen is the default